ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

 Yes, exactly.
 While we would always recommend putting good data governance practices into place, that is not always possible or affordable.
-Having access to services that allows one to get the most out of what one has is the next best thing.
+Having access to services that allow one to get the most out of what one has is the next best thing.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French